-The University of Chicago Benefits Website SRP Enrollment Guide provides guidance on how to enroll in SRP or to make changes to existing enrollment elections.
+The Retirement Elections Guide provides guidance on how to enroll in SRP or to make changes to existing enrollment elections.

-Your funds in SRP will be held by Teachers Insurance and Annuity Association ("TIAA") for recordkeeping purposes.
+Your funds in SRP will be held in a custodial account and/or annuity contract issued by Teachers Insurance and Annuity Association ("TIAA").
 As part of the enrollment process, you need to: